w0bm/w0bm.com/readme.md

 8. Start the development server with `php artisan serve`
 9. Check your website at `http://localhost:8000/1`
 10. Log in with Username=admin and Password=password
-11. Click on 'Add tag' at bottom left and set the tag 'sfw'
+11. Click on 'Add tag' at bottom left and set the tag `sfw`

 ## Contributing